jbhafner/Basic-Portfolio/README.md

 # Basic-Portfolio

-My first website, which is a a personal site with space to add my portfolio.
+My first website, which is a personal site with space to add my portfolio.